ArduPilot/ardupilot_wiki/copter/source/docs/channel-7-and-8-options.rst

    <td><strong>ADSB-Avoidance</strong></td>
    <td>

 When switch is high, :ref:`ADSB avoidance <common-ads-b-receiver>` (avoidance of manned aircraft) is enabled, when switch is low, disabled.
-(AC3.4 and higher)

 .. raw:: html